 Email is one of the most popular attack vectors for threat actors.
 A secure email gateway solution provides advanced multilayered protection against the full spectrum of email-borne threats, and sandboxing provides an added layer of protection.
 Any email that passes the email filter and still contains unknown links, senders, or file types can be tested before it reaches your network or mail server.

 A web application firewall (WAF) helps protect web applications by filtering and monitoring HTTP traffic to and from a web service.
 It's a key security element because it acts as the first line of defense against cyberattacks.
 As organizations execute new digital initiatives, they often expand the attack surface at the same time.
 New web applications and application programming interfaces (APIs) can be exposed to dangerous traffic because of web server vulnerabilities, server plugins, or other issues.
-A WAF helps keep these applications and the content they access secure.
+A WAF prevents ransomware attacks by keeping helps keep these applications and the content they access secure.

-Organizations must have real-time actionable intelligence to help mitigate unseen threats, such as what is offered through FortiGuard Labs.
+Organizations must have real-time actionable intelligence to help mitigate unseen ransomware threats, such as what is offered through FortiGuard Labs.
 Information must be shared between the different security layers and products within your environment to provide a proactive defense.
 In addition, this information sharing should extend to the broader cybersecurity community outside of your organization, such as Computer Emergency Response Teams (CERTs), Information Sharing and Analysis Centers (ISACs), and industry coalitions like the Cyber Threat Alliance (CTA).
 Rapid sharing is the best way to respond quickly to attacks and break the cyber kill chain before it mutates or spreads to other systems or organizations.

 In the current threat environment, advanced attacks can take minutes or seconds to compromise endpoints.
 First-generation EDR tools simply can’t keep up because they require manual triage and responses.
 Not only are they too slow for today’s lightning-fast threats, but they also generate a massive volume of alarms that burden already overworked cybersecurity teams.
 Additionally, legacy EDR security tools can drive up the cost of security operations and slow network processes and capabilities, which can have a negative impact on the business.

 In contrast, next-generation EDR solutions deliver advanced, real-time threat intelligence, visibility, analysis, management, and protection for endpoints – both pre- and post-infection to protect against ransomware.
-These EDR solutions can detect and defuse potential threats in real-time to proactively reduce the attack surface and help prevent malware infection and automate response and remediation procedures with customizable playbooks.
+These EDR solutions can detect and defuse potential ransomware threats in real-time to proactively reduce the attack surface and help prevent malware infection and automate response and remediation procedures with customizable playbooks.

 Your organization should be able to perform backups of all your systems and data and store it off the network.
 These backups should also be tested to ensure you can properly recover.